Pseudoscience

 Even though science is a good process, it is a process that is done by people, so we do have to contend with the flawed human factor.
 While there are problems with how we implement the scientific process, it is still the best method we humans have developed for understanding the difference between an idea that is false and an idea that is accurate.

 As part of the scientific method, we construct a model for how we think something in the real world works.
-This will by necessity be a simplification of how it truly works, as we are trying to construct a rule that explains a range of similar phenomena in such a way as to predict what is going to happen next.
-In science, we are looking for the most accurate model that is the most useful.
+This will, by necessity, be a simplification of how it truly works, as we are trying to construct a rule that explains a range of similar phenomena in such a way as to predict what is going to happen next.
+In science, we are looking for the most accurate model that is the most useful (accurate).

 George Box, a British statistician, working on quality control, time-series analysis, design of experiments, and Bayesian inference.
 Box’s helpfully points out that what we want is a useful model, even though we know it isn’t 100% correct.